XuehaiPan/nvitop/README.md

 ![Tree-view](https://user-images.githubusercontent.com/16078332/123914889-7b3e0400-d9b2-11eb-9b71-a48971617c2a.png)

-**NOTE:** the tree is build in backward (recursively back to tree root).
+**NOTE:** the tree is built in backward (recursively back to the tree root).
 Only GPU processes and their parents (and grandparents ...) will be shown.
 Not all child processes will be displayed.

 Environment variable screen: